Weighted Sums and Berry-Esseen type estimates in Free Probability Theory: Rate of convergence with respect to : Proofs of Theorem and Corollary Proofs of Theorem 1.1 and Corollary 1.2

-\begin{proof}[Proof of Theorem \ref{main theorem}] For better comprehensibility, the proof is divided into nine parts: We start with the construction of the set $\mathcal{F}$ in Section \ref{part 1 - construction of F}.
-After that -- in Section \ref{part 2 - 3rd order functional eq} -- we will derive a cubic functional equation for one of the subordination functions of the convolution $\mu_\theta$.
-Solving that equation will lead to a concrete formula for the subordination function in Section \ref{part 3 - roots 3rd oder}.
-Sections \ref{part 4 - 2nd order functional eq} and \ref{part 5 - roots of 2nd} are concerned with establishing and solving a quadratic functional equation for the same subordination function.
-In Section \ref{part 6 - application Bai} we will explain how Proposition \ref{Bai - Götze's Version} can be applied to our problem.
-We will see that it remains to bound two integrals in order to finish the proof.
-The results obtained from the cubic functional equation will be used to bound one of these integrals in Section \ref{part 7 - bounding integral wrt im }, whereas the other integral can be handled with the help of the quadratic functional equation in Section \ref{part 8 - bounding integrals wrt re}.
-We will be able to end the proof of Theorem \ref{main theorem} in Section \ref{part 9 - final conclusion}.
+For better comprehensibility, the proof is divided into nine parts, each of which is handled in a separate section for later reference.
+We start with the construction of the set $\mathcal{F}$ in \cref{part 1 - construction of F}.
+After that, in \cref{part 2 - 3rd order functional eq}, we derive a cubic functional equation for one of the subordination functions of the convolution $\mu_\theta$.
+Solving that equation, we obtain a concrete formula for the subordination function in \cref{part 3 - roots 3rd oder}. \Cref{part 4 - 2nd order functional eq,part 5 - roots of 2nd} are concerned with establishing and solving a quadratic functional equation for the same subordination function.
+In \cref{part 6 - application Bai} we explain how Proposition \ref{Bai - Götze's Version} can be applied to our setting.
+We see that it remains to bound two integrals in order to finish the proof.
+The results obtained from the cubic functional equation can be used to bound one of these integrals in \cref{part 7 - bounding integral wrt im }, whereas the other integral can be handled with the help of the quadratic functional equation in \cref{part 8 - bounding integrals wrt re}.
+We end the proof of \cref{main theorem} in \cref{part 9 - final conclusion}.

-\subsection{Construction of \texorpdfstring{$\mathcal{F}$}{F}}
+\subsubsection{Construction of \texorpdfstring{$\mathcal{F}$}{F}}

 Fix $\rho \in (0,1)$ and let $n \geq 4.$ To ease the notation, we write $[n] := \{1, \dots, n\}$.
 Define

 for $A_\rho := \frac{12}{\sqrt{2\pi} \rho} \geq 4$ and note that $\sigma_{n-1}\left( \mathcal{F}_1^{\mathsf{c}}\right) \leq \nicefrac{\rho}{2}$ holds according to Lemma \ref{concentration inequalities F_3}.
 Moreover, let